in-toto/witness/docs/witness_verify.md

 ```
   -f, --artifactfile string    Path to the artifact to verify
-      --artifacthash string    Hash of the artifact to verify
   -a, --attestations strings   Attestation files to test against the policy
   -h, --help                   help for verify
   -p, --policy string          Path to the policy to verify
   -k, --publickey string       Path to the policy signer's public key
+  -r, --rekor-server string    Rekor server to fetch attestations from
 ```

 ### Options inherited from parent commands